elixir-europe/rdmkit/pages/your_problem/compliance_monitoring.md

 description: measure compliance to data management regulations and standards.
 ---

-## How can data management capabilities be measured and documented?
+## How can you measure and document data management capabilities?

 ### Description